WebAssembly/interface-types/proposals/interface-types/working-notes/scenarios/chooser.md

 Compared to the export adapter, the import adapter is very straightforward.
 This is because we require the caller -- a core wasm function -- to take responsibility for the argument strings and for the returned string.

+>Note that the `stralloc-i` is functionally identical to its counterpart
+>`stralloc-x` -- except that it operates within the import module on the
+>latter's memory.

 ## Fusing adapters